 This webpage contains affiliate links.
 See more details here.

-What we love the most about Leonardo Express trains, is the journey takes only 32 minutes, with no stops in between (the distance is around 30 km).
+What we love the most about Leonardo Express trains, is the journey from Fiumicino Airport to Rome (👌 See Roman activities on sale now!) takes only 32 minutes, with no stops in between (the distance is around 30 km).
 Once you board the train, you can take any empty seat as there is no assigned seating on the Leonardo Express.

-We love the fact that catching Leonardo Express is super easy and you don't have to worry if you miss the one.
+We like the fact that catching Leonardo Express is super easy and you don't have to worry if you miss the one.
 The trains operates from early morning until mid-night in both directions.
 The first Leonardo Express train from Fiumicino Airport departs at 5:38am, and the last train leaves at 12:23am.

 We found taking Leonardo Express train from Termini Station also hassle-free.
 Once we took the earliest train from Termini departing at 4:50am to catch our flight from Fiumicino Airport at 7am.
 The last train departs from Termini station at 11:35pm.